andrew-l-miller/andrew-l-miller.github.io/content/tutorials/classification_tutorial/index.md

 ---
-title: Machine Learning Tutorial: Classifying Gravitational-Wave Signals
+title: Machine Learning Tutorial on Classifying Gravitational-Wave Signals
 subtitle: Learn about building convolutional neural networks to correctly classify spectrograms as containing a gravitational-wave signal or just noise.

 # Summary for listings and search engines